tchiotludo/akhq/README.md

 * Install Java 8
 * Download the latest jar on [release page](TODO)
 * Create an `application.conf` in the same directory
-* Launch the application with `java kafkahq.jar prod`
+* Launch the application with `java -jar kafkahq.jar prod`
 * Go to http://localhost:8080